JN-Networks/tropicsolutions-SwapLord/README.md

 # TropicSolutions - SwapLord

-**SwapLord** is a lightweight Linux service that monitors **RAM, CPU, and disk usage** and sends this data to a configured API.
+**SwapLord** is a lightweight Linux service that monitors **RAM, CPU, and disk usage** and sends this data to the TropicSolutions-API.
 SwapLord runs as a daemon in the background, making it ideal for server monitoring and automated infrastructure tracking.

 ---